Skip to main content

 • type - String representing the type of the router, e.g. 'stack', 'tab', 'drawer' etc.

-• getInitialState - Function which returns the initial state for the navigator.
+• getInitialState - Function that returns the initial state for the navigator.
 Receives an options object with routeNames and routeParamList properties.

-• getRehydratedState - Function which rehydrates the full navigation state from a given partial state.
+• getRehydratedState - Function that rehydrates the full navigation state from a given partial state.
 Receives a partial state object and an options object with routeNames and routeParamList properties.

-• getStateForRouteNamesChange - Function which takes the current state and updated list of route names, and returns a new state.
+• getStateForRouteNamesChange - Function that takes the current state and updated list of route names, and returns a new state.
 Receives the state object and an options object with routeNames and routeParamList properties.

-• getStateForAction - function which takes the current state and action along with an options object with routeNames and routeParamList properties, and returns a new state.
+• getStateForAction - Reducer function that takes the current state and action along with an options object with routeNames and routeParamList properties, and returns a new state.
 If the action cannot be handled, it should return null.

-• getStateForRouteFocus - Function which takes the current state and key of a route, and returns a new state with that route focused.
+• getStateForRouteFocus - Function that takes the current state and key of a route, and returns a new state with that route focused.

-• shouldActionChangeFocus - Function which determines whether the action should also change focus in parent navigator.
+• shouldActionChangeFocus - Function that determines whether the action should also change focus in parent navigator.
 Some actions such as NAVIGATE can change focus in the parent.

 • actionCreators - Optional object containing a list of action creators, such as push, pop etc. These will be used to add helper methods to the navigation object to dispatch those actions.